 LOS ANGELES (CNS) - The number of patients hospitalized with a coronavirus infection in Los Angeles County has decreased by 29 to 1,024, according to the latest state numbers.

-Of those patients, 125 were being treated in intensive care, down from 137 the previous day.
+Of those patients in the hospital with coronavirus infections, 125 were being treated in intensive care Thursday, down from 137 the previous day.

 Many patients entered the hospital for other reasons and discovered they had COVID after a test at the hospital.